streamnative/pulsar-io-sqs/docs/sqs-source.md

 ```
 PULSAR_HOME/bin/pulsar-admin sources create \
---archive pulsar-io-sqs-2.7.0.nar \
+--archive pulsar-io-sqs-{{connector:version}}.nar \
 --source-config-file sqs-source-config.yaml \
 --classname org.apache.pulsar.ecosystem.io.sqs.SQSSource \
 --name sqs-source
 ```

-## Use as built-in connector
+### Use it as built-in connector

-You can make the SQS source connector as a built-in connector and use it on a standalone cluster, on-premises cluster, or K8S cluster.
+You can make the SQS source connector as a built-in connector and use it on a standalone cluster or on-premises cluster.

-### Standalone cluster
+#### Standalone cluster

-This example describes how to use the SQS source connector to feed data from SQS and write data to Pulsar topics in the standalone mode.
+This example describes how to use the SQS source connector to feed data from SQS and write data to Pulsar topics in standalone mode.

 1. Prepare SQS service.